geoffrich/geoffrich.net/src/posts/svelte-scoping-where.md

 > Svelte needs to add _something_ to the CSS rules to make sure they only apply to a single component, and that will increase the specificity.

 That's not entirely accurate.
 The first part is true&mdash;Svelte does need to add _something_ to the CSS.
 However, that doesn't need to increase specificity.
-In fact, there is a CSS selector that will _not_ increase specificity: [`:where`](https://developer.mozilla.org/en-US/docs/Web/CSS/:where).
+In fact, there is a CSS pseudo-class that will _not_ increase specificity: [`:where`](https://developer.mozilla.org/en-US/docs/Web/CSS/:where).
 It can be used like so:

 ```css
 /* :where takes a list of selectors */